Mono-Higgs signature in a singlet fermionic dark matter model: Constraints

-Using the numerical package \texttt{micrOMEGAs}~\cite{Belanger:2018ccd}, which employs \texttt{CalcHEP}~\cite{Belyaev:2012qa} to evaluate the relevant annihilation cross sections, we compute the DM relic density and the spin-independent (SI) DM–nucleon scattering cross sections.
+which smoothly approaches the heavy-top limit as $\tau\!\to\!0$ \cite{Ellis:1976,Shifman:1979}.
+This expression is derived from the full top-loop amplitude for $h_i\!\to\!gg$ and provides a convenient analytic approximation to $\mathcal{O}(\tau^{3})$ accuracy~\cite{Djouadi:1991tk,Spira:1995rr}.

+The effective interaction of Eq.~\eqref{eq:Leff} is implemented at the model level using the \texttt{LanHEP}~\cite{Semenov:2008jy} and \texttt{CalcHEP}~\cite{Belyaev:2012qa} frameworks.
+These are automatically exported into the \texttt{CalcHEP} model files and subsequently used by \texttt{micrOMEGAs}~\cite{Belanger:2018ccd} for annihilation processes such as $\psi\bar{\psi} \to h_i^\ast\to gg$.
+With this implementation, both $h_1$ and $h_2$ contribute consistently to the loop-induced gluonic final state in the relic-density computation.
+The loop-induced channel automatically captures the leading contribution below the QCD transition and prevents the underestimation of $\langle\sigma v\rangle$ for $m_\psi \sim 1$~GeV.
+The implementation thus provides a physically motivated interpolation between the perturbative and hadronic regimes.
+Using the numerical package \texttt{micrOMEGAs}, we compute the DM relic density and the spin-independent (SI) DM–nucleon scattering cross sections.
+The QCD effects during the freeze-out epoch are also incorporated into the relic density calculation through the effective relativistic degrees of freedom, $g_\ast(T)$, using a parameterization based on lattice QCD \cite{Alguero:2023zol}, which improves the treatment of the temperature dependence of the entropy and energy density \cite{Drees:2015exa}.
+Furthermore, version~6.0 of the package includes updated spectrum routines, which provide a refined treatment of annihilation and decay into light meson final states, ensuring accurate signal predictions in the low-mass regime.
 The SI cross sections are presented in Fig.~\ref{fig:sigmaSI} as a function of the DM mass \(M_\psi\), where the parameter points are chosen to satisfy the observed relic density as well as the current bounds on the total Higgs decay width and its invisible branching ratio, so that the DM sector remains consistent with Higgs precision measurements.
-For comparison, we overlay the 90\% confidence level upper limits from CRESST-III (2019, 2022), DarkSide-50 (2023), PandaX-4T (2023), XENON1T (2021), and XENONnT (2023).
+Also shown are the parameter sets in low DM mass (grayed) region excluded by the rare $B$ decay bound.
+For comparison, we overlay the 90\% confidence level upper limits from CRESST-III (2019) \cite{CRESST:2019jnq}, DarkSide-50 (2023) \cite{DarkSide:2022dhx}, PandaX-4T (2023) \cite{PandaX:2022xqx}, PandaX-4T $^8$B (2023) \cite{PandaX:2022aac}, and XENON1T $^8$B(2021) \cite{XENON:2020gfr}.
 Some of the recent experimental results are omitted from the figure, as their sensitivity does not reach the displayed cross-section range within the considered DM mass window.